cyclejs-community/redux-cycles/README.md

     );

-// With Cycle.js we can push them even further outside our app using drivers.
+// With Cycle.js we can push them even further outside our app using drivers. function main(sources) {
-// sources.ACTION is the same action stream used in "epics" function main(sources) {
   let request$ = sources.ACTION.ofType(FETCH_USER)
     .map(action => {